0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

 - `/get-experiment` returns a single wrapped experiment at a given path

-  - Query: a string representing a path to an experiment json file
+  - Query: a string representing a path to an experiment JSON file

-    ``` text
+    ```typescript
-    '/somepath'
+    JSON.stringify('/somepath')
     ```

 - `/write-experiment`: save experiment at a particular pat.
 Doesn't return